DlyanRutter/linked-list/README.md

 # linked-list
-A useful class for linked lists
+Classes and functions that allow for linked list creation and manipulation.
+No modules are necessary to import